It was milking time. Again. And all hands were on deck.

 One woman used her long cotton skirt like a whip, flicking it at the goats as she drove them towards the gate.
 At the last second, they made a hairpin turn and lost her.
 She put on the brakes, exasperated.

-The spectacle reminded me of that comical scene in Rocky when he chased a chicken around a room and I couldn’t help but chuckle, albeit quietly.
-It was clear that my hosts didn’t find the situation as amusing.
+The spectacle reminded me of that comical scene in Rocky when he chased a chicken around a room, and I couldn’t help but chuckle, albeit quietly.
+It was clear that the ladies didn’t find the situation as amusing.

-Not all the animals were rebellious, a few ran into the corral, chewed their cud and waited.
-It wasn’t long before a hand grabbed them by a horn or a back leg and dragged them to a rope line where they were tied at the neck, smushed together like sardines.
-But most were defiant, scattering in all directions.
+Not all the animals were rebellious, a few ran into the corral on their own, chewed their cud and waited.
+It wasn’t long before a hand grabbed them by a horn or a back leg and dragged them to a rope line where they were tied at the neck, facing each other like pairs of shoes and smashed together like sardines.
+The majority were defiant, scattering in all directions.
 The phrase “herding cats” came to mind more than once.

-During my two-week summer adventure in the Altai Mountains of Mongolia, I saw this spectacle of horns and hooves on several occasions.
-It’s one of the chores assigned to women and children, though sometimes the men chipped in to tie up the herds but never the milking.
+During my two-week summer adventure in the Altai Mountains of Mongolia, I saw this spectacle of horns and hooves many times.
+It’s one of the chores assigned to women and children, though sometimes the men chipped in to tie up the herds, but never the milking.

 The teat-pulling task didn’t stop with the goats and sheep—they were just the beginning.
-When I visited each ger, the women and children always seemed to be just finished with milking, in the middle of milking or on the cusp of milking.
-They milked the cows once a day, the herds of goats and sheep twice, and lactating mares were pulled every two hours.
+Whenever I visited a family ger, the women and children always seemed to be just finished with milking, in the middle of milking or on the cusp of milking.
+They milked the cows once a day, the herds of goats and sheep twice, and lactating mares were milked every two hours.